 Display the environment which is accessible from the current frame.
 The lexical environment is displayed, followed by the dynamic environment if the parameter object repl-display-dynamic-environment? is not false.
 Global lexical variables are not displayed.
 Moreover the frame must have been created by interpreted code or code compiled with the '-debug' or '-debug-environments' options.
 Due to space safety considerations and compiler optimizations, some of the lexical variable bindings may be missing.
-Lexical variable bindings are displayed using the format 'variable = expression' and dynamically-bound parameter bindings are displayed using the format '(parameter) = expression'.
-Note that expression can be a self-evaluating expression (number, string, boolean, character, ...), a quoted expression, a lambda expression or a global variable (the last two cases, which are only used when the value of the variable or parameter is a procedure, simplifies the debugging of higher-order procedures).
+Lexical variable bindings are displayed using the format 'variable = expression' (when variable is mutable) or 'variable == expression' (when variable is immutable, which may happen in compiled code due to compiler optimization) and dynamically-bound parameter bindings are displayed using the format '(parameter) = expression'.
+Note that expression can be a selfevaluating expression (number, string, boolean, character, ...), a quoted expression, a lambda expression or a global variable (the last two cases, which are only used when the value of the variable or parameter is a procedure, simplifies the debugging of higher-order procedures).
 A parameter can be a quoted expression or a global variable.
 Lexical bindings are displayed in inverse binding order (most deeply nested first) and shadowed variables are included in the list.